 Last year Mark Newnham won the $60,000 Kennedy Oaks Trial at Flemington with classy staying filly Greysful Glamour and on Wednesday at Flemington he won the same race again, this time with her three year-old half-sister Celestial Falls.
 The Hinchinbrook filly won her final start last season over 1550 metres at Randwick, prompting her trainer to look towards the spring and a possible VRC Oaks campaign.

 Trainer Mark Newnham and jockey Tim Clark have a second Kennedy Oaks Trial at Flemington in their sights after success in last year’s edition with Greysful Glamour (Stratum).
 Twelve months on and it’s her half-sister Celestial Falls (Hinchinbrook) their hopes rest with at Flemington on Wednesday.
 "This is a good opportunity to give her a look around at Flemington at a good distance for her,” Newnham said.
 “Hopefully, we end up there on Oaks day."
-Celestial Falls has won once from four appearances and confirmed her trip to Victoria with a last-start second on the Kensington track.
+Celestial Falls has won once

 The mindset of jockeys changed from the time video race replays became available in the 1970’s.